LLMPlus-ai/consistency-check-design-system/readme.md

 - **`hard_coding/WhatsApp Image 2026-06-27...jpeg`** — high-level system architecture (Input → Extraction → Verification → Supervision → Output).
 - **`hard_coding/main_data/*.md`** — the local UK/Commonwealth case corpus (~57 authorities) used as the primary verification source.

-> ⚠️ **Prototype only.** No real APIs, databases, auth, or legal sources.
-All data in the UI kit is static demo data and labelled as such.

 ---

 ## What's in here